ucsb-game-dev-club/ucsb-game-dev-club.github.io/content/_index.md

 UCSB's Game Development Club is an organization focused on bringing together people who are passionate about the skills and processes that go towards game development.
 We aim to create a supportive environment for people to experiment, develop their skills, and connect with other prospective game developers.
-We currently meet on Mondays from 7 pm to 8 pm in the Building 936, Rm 101.
+As of Winter 2020, we meet on Tuesdays from 7 pm to 8 pm in the Building 936, Rm 101.

 Find us on Facebook, Discord, or reach out to us at `ucsbgamedevclub (at) gmail (dot) com` (please replace "at" and "dot" with their appropriate symbols).